KansasCityWomeninTechnology/MentorPlaybook/02-how-were-doing-it.md

 ## Removing the roadblocks
 #### Fear
 People often fear making mistakes.
 Reinforcing the fact that as developers, we are constantly learning can help.
 By providing a judgement free zone for them to play around in and explore, we can help attendees make mistakes without any risk or fear.
+Remember to be patient as well- accept that not understanding something is part of the path to understanding it.

 #### Impostor syndrome
-Imposter syndrome is the inability to internalize accomplishments despite outward evidence of one's own competency. **Impostor syndrome tends to be particularly common among women**.
-You can help to combat imposter syndrome by reassuring attendees that they are capable and making progress.
+Impostor syndrome is the inability to internalize accomplishments despite outward evidence of one's own competency. **Impostor syndrome tends to be particularly common among women**.
+You can help by reassuring attendees that they are capable and making progress.
 Celebrate their accomplishments and encourage them to continue their learning beyond the session.
 Let them deviate from the session content where appropriate and let them make customizations where they feel comfortable.
 Also, compliment their work and reflect on the progress they've made whenever the chance arises.

 ## Practice self-care
 We want you to show up at your best and highly encourage you to maintain a good work-volunteer-life balance.
 If you need a break, please make sure to take time to yourself!
-We believe there is no shame in the reality of maintaining temporary or ongoing mental health issues or needs.
+We believe there is no shame in the reality of maintaining temporary or ongoing mental health needs.
 We actively work to develop a **healthy and vibrant** community of mentors who can support each other in our common goals.

 ## Remember
 Put yourself in their place.
 As an attendee you are: